DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/03_genres_of_publication.md

 **1. One-to-one**: the book is considered as a specific product or project where text authors, illustrators, artists, photographers and designers work together to create the book, which then is published as a single edition.
 The print book can also be converted or adapted into an ebook.

 **2. One-to-many**: the publication has a variety of appearances, depending on the context and the available presentation media (type and size of screen/paper).
-The book is offered in formats such as print, EPUB, PDF, **MOBI**, Web, each with an appearance and functionality suitable to the format being used.
+The book is offered in formats such as print, EPUB, PDF, **MOBI**, web, each with an appearance and functionality suitable to the format being used.

 **3. One-to-database**: here the book is not a separate, defined, and limited entity.
 Rather, a publication is put together from various independent components, defined as modules, which can be used and re-used a number of times by anyone who has access to the database.
 For example, a user can compile a selection of available chapters and generate a customized ebook.